 Compared to the control group, a significant decrease in symptoms was found at the completion of the program.
 And even fewer symptoms were found at the 3 month follow up.

 The results suggest that addressing early causes of PTSD in a school environment can be a very effective way to teach resilience and reduce symptoms associated with trauma.

-New Treatments for Trauma is NICABM’s newest teleseminar series.
+Treating Trauma Master Series is one of NICABM’s teleseminar series.
 This series will offer cutting edge interviews with experts in the field.